Being Cabin Crew | The Ugly Truth Part 5

 (Bart) In the briefing, I was informed I was working position 6 in First Class.
 As this was the first time I had been made aware, I quickly used my ipad to familiarise myself with any gold card passengers, unique passengers or any special meals.
 This is something I have done before and been given positive feedback for.
 I did not look at the floor.

 (Laurence) This statement is a lie.
 Having advised Bart he was working position CM6 (CM = Crew Member) I then asked whether he had worked in the cabin before and if he was familiar with the service.
 He confirmed he had and knew what he was doing.
-I then said as I always do to crew who are less experienced, if you have any questions or need help with anything just ask.
+I then said as I always do, if you have any questions or need help just ask.

 No such conversation took place which is why the first time Bart learnt where he was working was when I told him during the pre-flight briefing.